950288/WikiBreeze/README.md

 ## Introduction for Users 🧑‍💼

-iGEMGoTool is a user-friendly tool that allows iGEM teams to easily edit their wikis.
+iGEMGoTool is a user-friendly Online Web Editor that allows iGEM teams to easily edit their wikis.
 It provides a simple interface for making changes to pages.
 With iGEMGoTool, wiki editors can focus on creating great content for their wikis without worrying about the technical details of HTML and CSS.

 To use iGEMGoTool, follow these steps: